 The Identity Wars: Those Fallen From Grace

 In the second volume of The Identity Wars the author takes his vision of the dystopian future another twenty years beyond the first volume.
 The year is now 2055.
-It is a nihilistic world of violence and sexual exploitation in which contrary values fight for dominance.
+It is a world of nihilistic gangsterism, inter-ethnic violence, religious intolerance, and sexual exploitation in which contrary values fight for dominance.
 In this story three very different groups of people from three very different cultures are caught up in a desperate chase across the country, racing through a society torn apart by multicultural diversity.

 A gangster and his two lovers are on the run from the Balkans Mafia who operate in London.
 With a small fortune in gold jewellery and Yuan-bit, the global Chinese e-currency, the gangster is looking for a place where he can enjoy a safe and hedonistic retirement.